browsermedia/browsercms/task_ckeditor.md

 * Modal window doesn't black out back.
 * Better 'Add Content' icon (over plus)

-#### Other Desired Features

-* Edit Page - Show all editable components on a page (title, etc).

 ### Bugs

 A. Removing/re-add block from page and it won't update
-B. 500 error after editing and removing a block
 C. Save And Publish from editing a block doesn't publish the block.

 A. Removing/re-add block from page and it won't update   (Versioning bug?)